quintonwall/Enterprise-Mobile-Patterns/README.md

 Enterprise-Mobile-Patterns
 ==========================

-Complete reference mobile application for the Enterprise Mobile Patterns on Salesforce Platform.
+Complete reference mobile application for the Enterprise Mobile Patterns on Salesforce App Cloud.

 The app demonstrates typical use case of a consumer facing mobile app connected to cloud-based business and mobile backend, with employees.using secure enterprise mobile apps.